Unlock free trial

 Since marketing is such a broad term, it also implies a broad, like really broad, range of tech.
 Seriously, by definition, data analytics tools, content creation software, and even adtech are all “marketing technology.”

-Martech stack
+Martech Stack

 It would be impossible to cover each and every ingredient of this digital soup, so don’t be mad if we miss out on your favorite.